KrishnakumarModi/twitter_Scraping_bot/README.md

 ## Overview

 This project is a web scraping application built in Python that extracts data from twitter.
-The primary goal is to get data from website and export it into csv file which contain bio, followers, following, location and website.
+The primary goal is to get data from website and export it into csv file which contain bio, followers, following, location and website

 ## Features